 Upon opening this new file you should see something like the following:

-From here you can edit this file where needed,
+From here you can edit this file where needed, especially the redirect

-and then remove the
+tag and then remove the draft

 tag when finished.